rjkviegas/skills-workshops/week-4/domain_modelling_student_directory_using_crc_cards/COACH_INSTRUCTIONS.md

 ### Plenary (15 minutes)

 Collaboratively review students' suggested structures.
-See the suggested solution belowe.
+See the suggested solution below.

 > Focus more on the database structures than on the CRC modelling.